 Tools for Hunting and Fishing in a New Location

-AllTrails: One of the best resources I have found for public spaces to explore has been AllTrails.
+One of the best resources I have found for public spaces to explore has been AllTrails.
 AllTrails is an app to find hiking trails and so much more.
 There are filters to assist in finding very specific trails.
 I really enjoy that users have added photos and reviews about the trails.
-I suggest reading these reviews because many of them will give you great tips about the trail itself, if a trail is poorly marked or overgrown and not maintained well.
+I suggest reading these reviews.
+Many of them will give you great tips about the trail itself if a trail is poorly marked or overgrown and not maintained well.
 One of the best filters is “waterfalls” or “rivers” because even if I can’t access it the hike is beautiful.